w3c/web-advertising/success-criteria.md

     -   Antitrust intervention

+- Freedom to browse anonymously at will and have that choice respected by all entities.
+The ability to access content both freely and anonymously is essential to allowing ideas to fairly propagate.

 #### Interests of Individual People

 -   Same interests as society-level plus:

     -   Fast, frictionless and secure access to a wide array of internet-enabled content and services that make the Web so valuable

+-   - A right to choose private browsing without systems attempting to remove that anonymity.

 -   Appropriate risk mitigation and remedies